felleslosninger/github-actions/publish-release-notes/README.md

 This action reads inputs provided in the workflow file and processes them to determine whether release notes should be published.
-If the conditions for publishing are met, it proceeds to publish the release notes to the designated repository.
-Additionally, it dispatches events for updating the changelog.
+If the conditions for publishing are met, it proceeds to dispatch an event for updating the release notes.